shaikhparwezalam0002/Linux/Linux-basic.md

 4. all the users of the system.

 Note : File any user of the machine we can separetly define what permission they have, like owner of the file can read, write and execute, may be others can only read.

+For these permission we have 2 commands

+1. chmod # this command helps us to change the permission of a file and directory.
+2. chown
 ```